Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk: Tail Upper Bound: The Best to Achieve

-\item We point out an interesting phenomenon that appears in the instance-dependent regret tail.
-If we take $\eta=+\infty$, that is, we do not care about the worst-case optimality (\eqref{rad:optimal} degenerates to only one term), then the second term in the tail bound is unrelated with the regret threshold $x$ and the specific instance $\theta$.
-Combined with the first term in the regret tail, we can observe that as long as $x=\Theta(T^\beta\ln T / \Delta_0)$, the regret tail can be bounded by $\exp(-A\cdot T^\beta)$, where $A$ is some constant independent of $x$ and $\theta$.

-\item Our tail bounds hold for any $\eta_1\geq 0$ and $\eta_2\geq 0$.
-As a result, in Proposition \ref{prop:upper-bound-expected}, we demonstrate that especially when $\beta>0$, the orders of the regret bounds are independent with the tuning parameters $\eta_1$ and $\eta_2$ (they only affect the constant term before the polynomial $T$ term).
-It also implies that mis-specifying the variance parameter $\sigma$ does not cost much with regard to the regret tail and expectation. \end{enumerate}
+\item {\bf Policy robustness.} Our tail bounds hold for any $\eta\geq 0$.
+As a result, in Proposition \ref{prop:upper-bound-expected}, we demonstrate that the orders of the regret bounds are independent with the hyper-parameter $\eta$ as well as the specific choice of $f(T)$.
+It also implies that mis-specifying the variance parameter $\sigma$ does not cost much with regard to the regret tail and expectation, \textit{as long as we are willing to sacrifice a little bit on instance-dependent consistency} --- note that we require $f(T)=\omega(\ln T)$.

-{ \bf Proof road-map.} Without loss of generality, we assume arm $1$ is optimal.
-Let the regret threshold $x\geq K$.
-For any $k\neq 1$, we define a In the following, we differentiate between two scenarios.